the-teachingRSE-project/competencies/competencies.md

 We have formulated a set of values that guide our actions in society, manifestly making RSEs part of the scientific community that shares the ideals of good scientific practice.
 At the same time,
-being software engineers, we cherish that we have to take responsibility for our tools.
+being RSEs ourselves, we cherish taking responsibility for our tools.
-We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information-processing device.
+We continue with core competencies that have been intentionally formulated at an abstract level, without referencing any particular information-processing device.
-As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.
+As expected, we draw equally upon notions from SE and research, but find that we likewise require teamwork capabilities.
 We continue with detailing these competencies in various dimensions and find that a different amount is required in different positions and scientific domains, while proposing recommendations for organisations to foster the development of these competencies.
-Nevertheless, they are required and hence the values and competencies form a common denominator that unifies RSEs and enables them to identify with this domain that will become critically important for many areas of science.
+Nevertheless, all of them are required, and hence the values and competencies form a common denominator unifying RSEs and enabling them to identify with this RSE domain.
+A domain that will become critically important for many areas of science.
-These competencies at the intersection of research and software engineering coupled with a firm belief in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
+These competencies at the intersection of research and SE coupled with a firm belief in team processes make RSEs sought after on the job market, and their values make them responsible members of a digital society.
-This yields a qualification profile which makes an education based on it highly attractive to young people.
+This yields a qualification profile, which makes an education based on it, highly attractive to young people.
 At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.